Guide for Authors

 - One author has been designated as the corresponding author with contact details: E-mail address and telephone number.

-- This corresponding author is the sole contact for the Editorial process and responsible for communicating with the other authors about progress, submissions of revisions and final approval of proofs.
+- The corresponding author registered in the EM system is consistent with the corresponding author on the title page of the manuscript.
+The corresponding author is the sole contact for the Editorial process and responsible for communicating with the other authors about progress, submissions of revisions and final approval of proofs.

 All necessary parts have been included in the manuscript

-- All tables and figures, self-explanatory with the treatments explained and abbreviations defined.
+- All tables and figures are self-explanatory with the treatments explained and nonstandard abbreviations defined.

 - Do not use sub-tables such as Table 1A, Table 1B, etc.